mongodb/libmongocrypt/README.md

    - All `publish-packages` tasks.
       - If the `publish-packages` tasks fail with an error like `[curator] 2024/01/02 13:56:17 [p=emergency]: problem submitting repobuilder job: 404 (Not Found)`, this suggests the published path does not yet exist.
 Barque (the Linux package publishing service) has protection to avoid unintentional publishes.
 File a DEVPROD ticket ([example](https://jira.mongodb.org/browse/DEVPROD-4053)) and assign to the team called Release Infrastructure to request the path be created.
 Then re-run the failing `publish-packages` task.
 Ask in the slack channel `#devprod-release-tools` for further help with `Barque` or `curator`.
 - Create the release from the GitHub releases page from the new tag.
-- Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/135)).
 - If this is a new minor release (e.g. `x.y.0`), file a DOCSP ticket to update the installation instructions on [Install libmongocrypt](https://www.mongodb.com/docs/manual/core/csfle/reference/libmongocrypt/). ([Example](https://jira.mongodb.org/browse/DOCSP-36863))
 - Make a PR to apply the "Update CHANGELOG.md for x.y.z" commit to the `master` branch.
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).

+### Homebrew steps
+Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/135)).
+If not on macOS, request a team member to do this step.

+### Debian steps
+Refer to the [Debian](https://docs.google.com/document/d/1ItyBC7VN383zNXu3oUOQJYR7adfYI8ECjLMJ5kqA9X8/edit#heading=h.wqad0pesgfc6) steps.
+If you are not a Debian maintainer on the team, request a team member to do this step.

 ## Installing libmongocrypt From Distribution Packages ##
 Distribution packages (i.e., .deb/.rpm) are built and published for several Linux distributions.
 The installation of these packages for supported platforms is documented here.